Luke Raley Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Astros pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros have a 3.81 team ERA that ranks third across all league pitching staffs.
+- The Astros' 3.81 team ERA ranks third among all MLB pitching staffs.

-- Astros pitchers combine to allow 122 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Astros pitchers combine to rank 17th in baseball in home runs given up (125 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.